-As you continue to learn more about WordPress, you may occasionally come across references to the term blogroll.
+As you continue to discover more about WordPress, you may occasionally come across the term blogroll.

-A blogroll is a list of hyperlinks pointing to other websites or pages that display on your sidebar menu.
+A blogroll is a list of links pointing to external websites or pages displayed on your sidebar section.

 According to official WordPress documentation …